lablup/backend.ai/docs/common-api/objects.rst

      - ``bool``
      - Indicates if the keypair is activated or not.
        If not activated, all authentication using the keypair returns 401 Unauthorized.
-       When changed from ``true`` to ``false``, existing running kernel sessions continue to run but any requests to create new kernel sessions are refused.
+       When changed from ``true`` to ``false``, existing running sessions continue to run but any requests to create new sessions are refused.
        (default: ``true``)
    * - ``concurrecy``
      - ``int``
-     - The maximum number of concurrent kernel sessions allowed for this keypair.
+     - The maximum number of concurrent sessions allowed for this keypair.
        (default: ``5``)
    * - ``ML.clusterSize``
      - ``int``
-     - Sets the number of instances clustered together when launching new machine learning kernel sessions. (default: ``1``)
+     - Sets the number of instances clustered together when launching new machine learning sessions. (default: ``1``)
    * - ``ML.instanceMemory``
      - ``int`` (MiB)
-     - Sets the memory limit of each instance in the cluster launched for new machine learning kernel sessions. (default: ``8``)
+     - Sets the memory limit of each instance in the cluster launched for new machine learning sessions. (default: ``8``)

 The enterprise edition offers the following additional properties: